-The financial Statements also include the activity of the City of Iowa Colony Crime Control District which is a component unit of the City.
+The financial statements also include the activity of the City of Iowa Colony Crime Control District which is a blended component unit of the City.
 This District levies a 1⁄2 cent sales tax for the purpose of public safety.
-The Board of Directors of the District as of year-end is essentially the same composition as City Council.
+The Board of Directors of the District as of year-end is made up of two members of the City Council and three citizens.
+Prior to the 2014 fiscal year, the District was presented as a discretely presented component unit.
+Effective October 1, 2014 the City ceased levying sales tax for this purpose.
+The remaining district funds will be used as designed and the District will cease to exist.

-In March 2010, City Council formed the City of Iowa Colony Development Authority(ICDA) and the City of Iowa Colony Tax Increment Reinvestment Zone No. 2 (TIRZ 2) to facilitate development in connection with a residential neighborhood.
+In March 2010, City Council formed the City of Iowa Colony Development Authority (ICDA) and the City of Iowa Colony Tax Increment Reinvestment Zone No. 2 (TIRZ 2) to facilitate development in connection with a residential neighborhood.
 As of September 30, all financial activity of ICDA and TIRZ 2 has been funded privately by the developer and is reflected as a discretely presented component unit under the ICDA caption.